 - Tailor & Circus – I had the opportunity to create a set of design prints for their underwear collection and also to design a sustainable packaging hamper.
 They’ve been very inclusive about their audience.
 They are bold in their approach and sustainable, so I feel proud to be associated with their work.
 I thus got to see my illustration in a different medium, which is always exciting.

 - Album Cover for Amogh Symphony ‘IV’ – The artwork for their album turned out to have a very different take in terms of the look and feel, unlike conventional metal band covers.
 The art was conceptualized with the title track ‘Birds’, which emphasized feminine freedom and connection with mother Earth.

-In terms of technicalities like colour scheme, lighting, proportion and the likes how do you describe your style and approach?
+In terms of technicalities like the color scheme, lighting, proportion, and the like how do you describe your style and approach?

 Saloni Sinha: I usually tend to work towards a minimal style.
 I spend more time sketching and inking before I start to digitize.
 In most of my work, I try to keep the use of colors to a minimum of two or three while coloring digitally.
 In my opinion, two to three colors bring good balance and harmony.
 I add depth by adding some tints and tones while sometimes playing around with unconventional proportions to bring surprise.